ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 Since paging adds metadata for pagination like a `totalCount` or a `pageInfo` the actual result structure now changes.
 Also, the paging middleware adds arguments to our field that we need to navigate between pages.

-Our `students` field now returns a StudentConnection which allows us to either fetch the actual `Student` nodes of the page or to ask for the pagination metadata.
+Our `students` field now returns a `StudentConnection` which allows us to either fetch the actual `Student` nodes of the current page or to ask for the pagination metadata.

-We could in fact just fetch the total count for our data set.
+We could in fact just fetch the `totalCount` of our data set.

 ```graphql
 query {